vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/qt_properties.rst

 The example also demonstrates the use of a keyword argument to connect a signal to a slot.

-PyQt also supports setting the values of properties (and connecting a signal to a slot) using the ``pyqtConfigure()`` method of ``QObject``.
+PyQt4 also supports setting the values of properties (and connecting a signal to a slot) using the ``pyqtConfigure()`` method of ``QObject``.
 For example, the following gives the same results as above::